splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 Show spans in context
 -----------------------

-When searching for a span, select the :guilabel:`Matches Only` toggle to show only spans matching your filter criteria.
-Then, once you've found a span or spans you're interested in, turn the :guilabel:`Matches Only` toggle back off to show the spans in context.
+When searching for a span, select the :guilabel:`Matches Only` switch to show only spans matching your filter criteria.
+Then, once you've found a span or spans you're interested in, turn the :guilabel:`Matches Only` switch back off to show the spans in context.

 This way, span search helps you narrow down the spans of a large trace to find the exact span you're interested in, while still retaining visibility of that span's before-and-after context and dependencies.